-A central factor that determines the effectiveness of African Union (AU)-led peace support operations is predictable and sustainable financing.
+A key factor that influences the effectiveness of African Union (AU)-led peace support operations is predictable and sustainable financing.
 The AU has been unable, to date, to finance its peace and security activities from its own resources.
 For instance, in 2016 the AU had approximately 40 human rights and military observers deployed in Burundi at a budgeted cost of $18 million.
 On the other end of the scale, the AU-led mission in Somalia (AMISOM), with approximately 22,000 personnel, is the largest peace support operation of its kind in the world.
 It has a budget of approximately $900 million per year.
-AMISOM is financed almost entirely by the EU, the UN and bilateral donors like the UK, US, Italy, Turkey and China.
+The Burundi mission is financed by the EU and the UN Peacebuilding Fund, and AMISOM is financed by the EU, the UN and bilateral donors like the UK, US, Italy, Turkey and China.
 There has been a few exceptions.
-For instance, South Africa took responsibility for approximately $110 million of the $140 million cost of the African Mission in Burundi AMIB) in 2003.
+For instance, South Africa took responsibility for approximately $110 million of the $140 million cost of the African Mission in Burundi (AMIB) in 2003.
 Other African countries also made some contributions to the AU missions in the Central African Republic (CAR) and Mali, and the January 2017 mission of the Economic Community of West African States (ECOWAS) in the Gambia was self-financed.
 However, the overall pattern is that the AU has had to rely primarily on its international partners to finance its peace support operations.

 This is problematic, because the AU’s dependency on external resources denies it the freedom to independently take decisions on the strategic, operational and even tactical aspects of the peace support operations it is responsible for.
 Without control over the financing of its peace support operations the AU is unable to independently decide when to deploy a peace support operation, or what its mandate and size should be.
 Any action that has cost implications requires prior negotiation with partners to mobilize the resources necessary for it to be implemented.
 In other words, the AU lacks the agency to act independently in the area of peace and security.
 As a result the AU has only been able to undertake those operations where there was a convergence of interests with its partners, i.e. those operations that was in the interests of its partners.

 This financial dependency on partners is not limited to peace support operations.
 The AU has become reliant on partners for approximately 98% of its programme budget and 99% of its peace and security expenditure.
-The financial problems of the AU reached a critical stage in 2015, and that year the AU Member States, at both the January and July AU Summits, committed themselves to self-finance 100% of the AU’s regular budget, 75% of its programme budget, and 25% of its peace and security budget, in particular the cost of AU Peace Support Operations, by the year 2020.
+The financial problems of the AU reached a critical stage in 2015, because the AU used its own operational funds to pay for the start-up costs of establishing the AU mission in Mali (AFISMA), in anticipation that these costs would be reimbursed by the UN or partners, but that did not happen.
+This has a serious impact on the AU’s cash-flow in 2015, and that year the AU Member States, at both the January and July AU Summits, committed themselves to self-finance 100% of the AU’s regular budget, 75% of its programme budget, and 25% of its peace and security budget, in particular the cost of AU Peace Support Operations, by the year 2020.

 In this paper I will consider the challenge faced by the AU to finance its own peace support operations, analyse the 2015 and 2016 decisions on financing, and reflect on the implications of these decisions.